 Prince Charming is strong, powerful, sure of himself, and commanding.
 These characteristics of the ideal man in the fairy tale script are not unlike the characteristics of men who are violent toward women [...].
 Control, domination, and even violence fit equally well with Prince Charming and the Prince of Darkness.
 (244)

 Roberts’ series thus issues a warning: evil can disguise itself as love, and love which is warped has the potential to destroy not just those who love wrongly but also those who surround them.
-However, while flawed and misdirected love imperiled the island and ruined the first three sisters, true love gives the modern three sisters the power to save their home and community and vanquish a great evil.
+However, while flawed and misdirected love imperiled the island and ruined the first three witches, true love gives the modern three witches the power to save their home and community and vanquish a great evil.
 Roberts therefore stands with bell hooks in proclaiming that

 love gives life meaning, purpose, and direction.
 Doing the work of love, we ensure our survival and our triumph over the forces of evil and destruction. [...]
 Love is our hope and our salvation. (hooks xxiv)